 Learn everything you need to know about the CMA pass rates and find out when your CMA score release date will be.

-CMA scores are usually released six weeks after the end of the month in which you took your CMA exam.
-In order to determine your CMA score release date, find the month you took your CMA exam in on the chart below.
-These score release dates are only estimates:
+CMA scores are usually released 6 weeks after the end of the month in which you took your CMA exam.
+Typically, this means that your scores will be released in the middle of the following months:

 NOTE: If you do not get at least 50% of the multiple-choice questions correct, you will not move on to the essay section.